An anchor is any fixing that remains immovable.

 This calculator applies to any single anchor to which one or more individual loads are applied.
 The single anchor may be any size or shape, but the output data will be valid at the centre of the base's second moment of area.
 See also CalQlata's Anchors calculator.

-The output data from this calculator is exact.
+The output data from this calculator is as accurate as the input data.

 You will find further reading on this subject in reference publications(3 & 12)